CharmiSheladiya/Recipe_app/README.md

 allowing users to create, save, edit, and delete recipes, along with user authentication to ensure secure access to the app's functionality and user-specific data.

-Technologies : Python, Django, HTML, Bootstrap
+Technologies Used : Python, Django, HTML, Bootstrap